 Your ultimate goal?
 Find a brand of coco coir that is clean, correctly washed, dried and prepared, correctly aged, well-packaged and properly stored and shipped.

 It can be difficult to know how your particular block of coco coir was processed and prepared.
 It helps to know the regulations of the various countries that produce the product.
 At this time, Australia has the strictest production regulations, so you can be sure of getting a higher quality product if it is Australian.

 Video: Coconut Coir Potting Mix Recipe – Coir, Compost, Perlite or Vermiculite

 How To Prepare Coconut Coir Bricks

-When you purchase coconut coir, you will find it packaged as compressed coconut coir bricks.
+When you purchase coconut coir, you will find it packaged as compressed coco peat bricks.
 The brick format makes for very easy transport and storage.
 These bricks are amazingly hard.
 In fact, you cannot saw through them; however, they fall apart readily when soaked in water.

 Steps To Rehydrate A Coconut Coir Brick